 If those tips aren’t cutting it, maybe one of these toys or gadgets might help.

 26. Vibrating baby bouncers come with all sorts of extra features and associated price points.
 Personally, I found the cheap one worked just fine for both my kids.
 The basic seat has a little motor that vibrates the seat, and you can bounce the seat with your foot.
-Until they’re old enough to sit up on their own, they can fall asleep safely in the seat with a harness.
+As long as they are not yet able to sit up on their own, they can fall asleep safely in the seat with a harness, but DO NOT leave your baby unattended in a bouncer.

 27. When Tee was a couple of months old, Grandma picked up a second-hand baby swing at a garage sale for $7.
 Best value for money ever!
 It was a clunker, but the rhythmic motion really helped soothe both my babies when they were fussy.
 Newer models have extra features like different swing motions, multiple speeds, music, and toys.